 However, each departure from cost-based rates needs to be carefully evaluated to determine whether the rate increases are reasonable in light of the overall benefits to society and the impact on non-benefiting customers.
+Moreover, as described in Section 1, any cost-shifts or cross-subsidies should be transparent and should generally be borne by all customers on a non-bypassable basis.

-5. Description of Revenue Requirements
+5. Revenue Requirements effective January 1, 2019

-A description of PG&E's authorized electric and gas revenue requirement categories and the percent contribution to the total 2018 revenue requirement is provided separately.
+A description of PG&E's authorized electric and gas revenue requirement categories and the percent contribution to the total 2019 revenue requirement is provided separately.
 The key categories of revenue requirements are based on PG&E's major rate components.